‘I love travelling through Eastern Europe and always have a rolling list of places I want to check out…’

 Nesebar is a town filled with churches and has the most per capita of any site in Bulgaria.
 It’s also one of the most ancient towns in the Europe.
 Nesebar has a resident population of around 12,000 people.

 |Spa heaven in the Czech countryside|

-As well as being the most visited spa town in the Czech Republic, Karlovy Vary is also popular for its manufacturing of Moser Glass and the famous gingery Czech bitters, Becherovka, and even has a museum dedicated to the drink. *adds to list* Karlovy Vary has a population of around 50,000 people.
+As well as being the most visited spa town in the Czech Republic, Karlovy Vary is also popular for its manufacturing of Moser Glass, as well as the famous gingery Czech bitters, Becherovka.
+They even have a museum dedicated to the drink. *adds to bucket list*

-What Eastern European destinations are on your list of 2017?
+What Eastern Europe destinations are on your list of 2019?